m4r35n357/ODE-Playground/README.md

 ### Bifurcation Diagrams:

-Runs a simulation many times for different values of a single parameter, uses turning point tags in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
+This script runs a simulation many times for different values of a single parameter, and uses turning point tags in the ODE simulation output for plotting bifurcation diagrams in X, Y and Z, and saves plots to PNG files.
-Plots maxima and minima in different colours!
+Because the simulations carry second derivatives in the coordinate jets, we can plot maxima and minima in different colours!
-Optionally, skips initial transient by dropping first (datalines / value) results (10 is usually a good value).
+Optionally, we can skip the initial transient by dropping the first (datalines / value) results (10 is usually a good value).

 **bifurcation-scan** (shell script)